Naacide/Diffusion-for-image-treatment/README.md

 # Image Diffusion Filters

 This repository contains a Python library for image processing using diffusion equations.
-It was developed as part of the MA322 course by Nathan AZEDO, David BURGUN, and Laurène REINHART.

 The project demonstrates various image filtering techniques based on partial differential equations (PDEs) and numerical integration.